dh4r4/dh4r4/README.md

 Comp.
 Sci. student and OSCP certified I try to expand my knowledge about the ever expanding world of cyber security.
 I'm currently preparing for OSWE, learning Binary Exploitation, Reverse Engineering and general evasion techniques.

+I will add scripts as I develop them but currently working on expainding my current handbook.

 <!---
 dh4r4/dh4r4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.